 H. Cohen and A. Morra have obtained an explicit expression for the Dirichlet generating function associated to cubic extensions of an arbitrary number field with a fixed quadratic resolvent.
 As a corollary, they have proved refinements of Malle's conjecture in this context.
-The article [26] has been submitted to the Journal of Algebra.
+The article [24] has been accepted by Journal of Algebra.